-2014 2013

-Cash and cash equivalents \$ 328,418 \$ 138,647

-Shareholders' equity \$ 105,843 \$ 425,593
+2015 2014 Cash and cash equivalents \$ 214,582 \$ 328,418 Shareholders' (deficit) equity \$ (470,460) \$ 105,843

 The Company's objective is to maintain access to sources of capital with which to finance its operations.
 The Company manages its capital structure and makes changes to it in light of changes in economic conditions and the risk characteristics of the underlying investments.
 The Company will balance its overall capital structure through new share issues or by undertaking other activities as deemed appropriate in the specific circumstances.
-At December 31, 2014 and 2013, the Company was not subjected to any externally imposed capital requirements.
+At December 31, 2015, the Company was not subjected to any externally imposed capital requirements.